Cancer Nutrition and Where to Start

 They are the structure everything else is built on.

-It’s these cancer nutrition foundations that sustain people through treatment, recovery, and living well after cancer.
+And clinically, it’s these foundations that sustain people through treatment, recovery, and living well after cancer.

 What I mean by cancer nutrition foundations